by: Dr. Craig A. Maxwell

 Why it’s Difficult to Get Enough Magnesium Through Diet Alone

 In an ideal world, you could get all the complete nutrients you need from food alone.
 Unfortunately, modern soil isn’t as rich in essential vitamins and minerals as it was during your grandparent’s time.
 This means even if you eat a diet rich in greens, beans, and rice, with a hunk of dark chocolate for dessert, you may still suffer from a vitamin or mineral deficiency.
+As a result, I recommend magnesium supplementation for the vast majority of my patients….just as I do for my family and myself.

 When it comes to supplements, good quality is everything.
 Resist the temptation to grab conventional multivitamins and minerals from your grocery store shelf to get the magnesium your body craves.
 There are several forms of magnesium supplements, and most are not well absorbed.